-For those of you who didn’t know, Apache Subversion which is commonly referred to in its abbreviated form as SVN, (named after the command name svn) is a popular software versioning and revision control system which is distributed a free software under the Apache License.
+In this tutorial, we will show you how to install Apache SVN on Ubuntu 14.04.
+For those of you who didn’t know, Apache Subversion which is commonly referred to in its abbreviated form as SVN, (named after the command name svn) is a popular software versioning and revision control system which is distributed as free software under the Apache License.
 Mainly used by developers to maintain present and historic file versions like documentation, source code, and web pages, it primarily aims to be a compatible successor to the extensively used CVS (Concurrent Versions System).

-SVN supports several protocols for network access: SVN, SVN+SSH, HTTP, HTTPS.
-If you are behind a firewall, HTTP-based Subversion is advantageous since SVN traffic will go through the firewall without any additional firewall rule setting.
+SVN supports several protocols for network access: SVN, SVN+SSH, HTTP, and HTTPS.
+If you are behind a firewall, HTTP-based Subversion is advantageous since SVN traffic will go through the firewall without any additional firewall ruleset.
 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Apache SVN on Ubuntu 14.04 server.
+I will show you the step-by-step installation of Apache SVN on the Ubuntu 14.04 server.

 Install Apache SVN on Ubuntu 14.04